ecs87/WP_Project_Management_Tool/README.md

 # WP_Project_Management_Tool
 A web application using the Wordpress CMS, written in HTML, CSS, PHP, Javascript and jQuery that allows users to manage projects/tasks, clients, employees, and timesheets.
+It's as easy as installing a theme!

 ## Initial Setup (after setting up your database, installing Wordpress, and activating the theme)